Chubb’s TD run in OT powers Browns past Brady, Bucs 23-17

-CLEVELAND – Nick Chubb scored on a 3-yard touchdown run with 19 seconds left in overtime and Cleveland rallied Sunday to stun Tom Brady and the Tampa Bay Buccaneers 23-17 in Browns quarterback Jacoby Brissett’s final start before Deshaun Watson returns from his suspension.
+Nick Chubb scored on a 3-yard touchdown run with 19 seconds left in overtime and Cleveland rallied Sunday to stun Tom Brady and the Tampa Bay Buccaneers 23-17 in Brissett's final start before Deshaun Watson returns from his 11-game suspension.

+Afterward, the Browns gave Brissett a game ball before the popular 29-year-old channeled Brady, his former teammate in New England.

+“I mean this in no disrespect," Brissett said when asked how he felt after the comeback win.
+"But in the words of Tom Brady, that was (expletive) awesome.
+That was (expletive) awesome.”

-Chubb powered through a pile of bodies at the goal line as the Browns (4-7) sent Brissett off with a win.
-Watson, who was banned 11 games by the NFL for sexual misconduct allegations, will start next week in Houston.
+Chubb powered through a pile of bodies at the goal line as the Browns (4-7) sent Brissett off with a win as they transition to Watson, who was banned by the NFL for sexual misconduct allegations.
+He'll start next week in Houston, which traded him to Cleveland in March.

+So this was a special one for Brissett, who has been invaluable to the Browns during another turbulent season.

+“I’m obviously grateful for this opportunity and grateful for those men in that room,” said Brissett, who also threw a key block on receiver Anthony Schwartz's 31-yard TD run.
+“This was a great game to kind of end it on, but we have to stack them.”

 The Browns forced OT on tight end David Njoku’s remarkable, one-handed TD catch with 32 seconds left in regulation.
 Njoku extended his left arm to haul in Brissett's 12-yard scoring strike in the back of the end zone.